 ASA is a school designed for “students who have distinct educational needs.”
 The school states that it sets very defined goals but allows exceptional latitude for reaching those goals.
 However, the school does not advertise specific accommodations for students with learning differences or other special needs.

 ASA offers instruction in Spanish through level III.

 ASA offers three art classes: Art I, II, and III.

 Alexander-Smith Academy offers a computer course.
 No information is available at this time concerning the specifics of on-campus computer facilities or the school’s technology policy.

-Because the school day is primarily just four days, Monday – Thursday, students are encouraged to participate in extra-curricular activities on Friday.
+Because the school week consists of just four days (Monday – Thursday), students are encouraged to participate in extracurricular activities on Friday.
 The school sponsors several extracurriculars, including Student Council, the Volunteer Service Club, and a literary magazine.
 It also hosts a National Honor Society chapter called Alpha Sigma Alpha.